PowerShell/PowerShell/docs/installation/linux.md

 The profiles respect PowerShell's per-host configuration, so the default host-specific profiles exists at `Microsoft.PowerShell_profile.ps1` in the same locations.

 On Linux and OS X, the [XDG Base Directory Specification][xdg-bds] is respected.

+> There is a symlink created from `/usr/bin/powershell` to `/opt/microsoft/powershell/powershell` to ensure `powershell` is in your path.